OpenPodcar/OpenPodcar/README.md

 - [Ubuntu 16.04 installation](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)
 - [ROS Kinetic + Gazebo 7 installtion](http://wiki.ros.org/kinetic/Installation/Ubuntu)

-NB: Pololu JRK 21v3 Configuration which requires the installation of a Windows app
+**NB:** Pololu JRK 21v3 Configuration requires the installation of a Windows app, which does not work on linux.

 ### 2. Arduino
 - Download the MCP4725 library file and place it into Arduino's **LIBRARIES** folder